Moiup/VECMAT/Doc/VECMATGlkit/functions/VECMATMatrix4ProjectionOrtho.md

 Coordinate of the top horizontal clipping plane.

 **nearZ**
-Distance of the nearer depth clipping plane.
+Distance of the nearer depth clipping plane. (positive value)

 **farZ**
-Distance of the farther depth clipping plane.
+Distance of the farther depth clipping plane. (positive value)

 **projection**
 A 4x4 matrix.